 Below is an insight into what some of the symbolism means – just to make your day out that little bit more interesting!

-To your right, as you walk through the entrance to Buddha Park, you cannot not escape to notice a giant stone dome.
+To your right, as you walk through the entrance to Buddha Park, you cannot escape noticing a giant stone dome.
 You can go inside the dome and climb to the open platform on the roof where you will get a great vantage place to take some photographs.

 They attack Raktabija, but each time they insert their swords, the drops of blood that fall from the demon’s body spawn more demons.